 Related Publications and Websites

-- To access Odin program-related publications, please enter the following into a Google Scholar search query:
+- To access Odin program-related publications, please visit

 - How Customers Are Defining the Future of Biometrics

 - Biometric presentation attacks target of new National Intelligence program

 - Crossmatch Awarded $5.8 Million IARPA Contract to Develop Next-Gen Biometric Presentation Attack Detection Technologies

 - That Fingerprint Sensor on Your Phone Is Not as Safe as You Think

 - Spy Researchers Take on Biometric ID Hackers